 Some people use edibles to enjoy the experience.
 If that’s the case, you should check out the best edibles to try before watching a comedy.

 On the other hand, edible cannabis products can also be beneficial for managing specific health issues.
-However, take note that these products might not be suitable for everyone.
+Take note that these products might not be suitable for everyone.

-Thus, the first step to do is to get the assistance of your primary care physician or a cannabis expert.
+The first step is to get the assistance of your primary care physician or a cannabis expert.
 This way, you can figure out whether consuming edibles is the most effective approach to accomplish your goal.

 Even if the use of cannabis for medical purposes is permitted in your jurisdiction, it is normal that you might not feel at ease discussing the topic with your doctor.